pennsignals/pennsignals.github.io/_posts/2020-03-22-explore-chime-parameters.md

 **CHIME Output, Based on a _Doubling Time_ of 3**

-We then updated _Doubling Time_ to 3 and found that CHIME's forecasts are now much closer to the real-life hospitalizations.
+We then updated _Doubling Time_ to 3 and found that CHIME's forecasts were now much closer to the real-life hospitalizations.

 Going forward, for this next week, we will assume that a _Doubling Time_ of 3 is more accurate.